Here are the items that we found.

 Reviews

-“In France, writers rarely venture into the realm of contemporary history.
-Tristan Garcia isn't afraid to offer a political interpretation of the debates sparked by AIDS in the 1990s.
-He knows how to stimulatingly fictionalize those years we thought were empty, ugly, and useless, and, in a modern way—at once funny, cruel, and pathetic—he paints a portrait of familiar characters who move us almost unwittingly.”
+"In France, writers rarely venture into the territory of contemporary history.
+Tristan Garcia is not afraid to offer a political reading of the debates sparked by AIDS in the 1990s.
+He knows how to novelize in a stimulating way those years that we thought were empty, ugly, and useless, and, in a modern, at once funny, cruel, and pathetic manner, he paints a portrait of familiar characters that move us almost involuntarily."
 François Ozon, Les Inrockuptibles.

-“A cruel and dark lucidity.
-A revelation.” — Christine Rousseau, Le Monde.
+"A cruel and dark lucidity.
+A revelation."
+Christine Rousseau, Le Monde.

-“The birth of a true writer.” — Dominique Fernandez, Le Nouvel Observateur.
+"The birth of a true writer."
+Dominique Fernandez, Le Nouvel Observateur.

 About the author